|« PreviousNext »|

 In the CloudFront console, the options are HTTP Only and Match Viewer.

-If you specify Match Viewer, CloudFront forwards requests to the origin server using the protocol in the end-user request.
+If you specify Match Viewer, CloudFront forwards requests to the origin server using the protocol in the viewer request.
 Note that CloudFront caches the object only once even if viewers make requests using both HTTP and HTTPS protocols.

 If you aren't sure which protocol to use, we recommend that you specify HTTP only.